Tom32i/portfolio-old/data/article/serialization.md

 }
 ```

+_Note:_ You are free to add some logic/complexity here, you've separated the _model_ from the _serialization of the model_.
+Hurrah for decoupling \o/

-The result of the normalization:
+The result of the normalization would be:

 ``` php
 <?php